 Quantitative epistemology envisages a new human-machine partnership in which machines support and empower humans, rather than replacing them.

-The figure below depicts the broad strokes of this partnership partnership in terms of long-term cycles of learning, feedback, and improvement over time.
+The figure below depicts the broad strokes of this partnership in terms of long-term cycles in which a theory of meta-learning is built and continually honed, and in which humans are constantly being empowered to control their growth, perception, inquiry, learning, and decision-making.

 Starting at the bottom left of the figure and moving clockwise:

-3. we can use these behavioral models to distil hypotheses about human decision-making and behavior;
+3. we can use these behavior models to distil hypotheses about meta-learning;

-4. through the scientific process, we can build these hypotheses into a comprehensive and quantitative theory of human behavior;
+4. through the scientific process, we can build these hypotheses into a comprehensive and quantitative theory of meta-learning;

-5b. this process can also provide new guidelines for decision-making.
+5b. this process can also provide new advice, empowering humans to grow and further hone their perception, inquiry, learning, and decision-making.

 Starting at the very bottom of the figure and moving clockwise:

-1. as in the previous figure, humans exhibit behavior through their actions and decisions;
+1. as in the previous figure, humans act and perform meta-learning;

-2. machine learning can understand these decisions by building behavioral models, identifying potential biases and inconsistencies, and interpretable explanations;
+2. machine learning tools (quantitative epistemology) can understand these decisions by building meta-learning models, identifying potential biases, errors, and inconsistencies, and providing advice;

 3. humans are provided with this information;

-4. humans inform the machine learning tools whether the adjustments or corrections provided about their behavior are effective or not, and offer clarifications about their decisions as well as rating the interpretable explanations provided to them by the machine learning tools;
+4. humans inform the machine learning tools whether the adjustments or corrections provided about their behavior are effective or not, and offer clarifications about their decisions as well as rating the advice provided to them;

-5. this serves to improve the understanding of the machine learning tools, driving a cycle that can further empower humans.
+5. this serves to improve the understanding of the quantitative epistemology machine learning tools, driving a cycle that can further empower humans.

 Applications of quantitative epistemology